 What does Junior need to properly review Senior?
 Let’s take a look closer to this question and understand what it takes to become a good reviewer and submitter.

-If a Pull Request is 90% good, then you can merge it.
+If the Pull Request is 90% good, then you can merge it.

 What do you need to do a code review?